MaikDulle/MaikDulle.github.io/_posts/2026-03-04-local-analyst.md

 ## The AI Layer: Interpretation Without the Cloud

+Since the Buzzword AI is a must these days, I naturally wanted to cover this as well.
 Once you have your analysis results, you can go one step further: hit **"Get AI Interpretation"** and get a plain-English explanation of what the numbers actually mean.
 No jargon, no follow-up meeting required.
 The tool offers three modes, switchable in the sidebar at any time:

 <ul>
   <li><strong>Rule-based (always available)</strong> — pre-written logic that spots patterns and surfaces them as readable findings.
 Zero dependencies, instant results.
 Always works.</li>